Meaning of Membership

 - Prayers—lead the group in prayer to open or close the small group and pray with another participant (either during the small group as noted above in the schedule or at a time you set up)

-- Presence—worship with each of our communities—the 9am and 11:15am services at Metropolitan, 11am at Wesley, 5:30pm at Crossroads, one service with our sister parish Brighter Day ministries in SE, and one service with the AU Wesley Foundation
+- Presence—worship with each of our communities—the 9am and 11:15am services at Metropolitan, 11am at Wesley, one service with our sister parish Brighter Day ministries in SE, and one service with the AU Wesley Foundation

 - Gifts—commit to sacrificial giving with a goal of tithing.
 Read through and discuss the current stewardship materials with a pastor, foundation trustee, or finance committee member.
 (There will also be a time for this discussion in the small group itself, but if you miss that session, this is a way to make it up.)